 Maclean’s informed universities this week that this year’s rankings do not include those related to student satisfaction (based on student surveys), in which Brock traditionally led among Canadian institutions.

-This category includes a ranking for the provision of mental health supports, for which Brock has been ranked No. 1 one for four straight years.
+This category includes a ranking for the provision of mental health supports, for which Brock has been ranked No. 1 for four straight years.